MarCnu/marcnu.github.io/_posts/2016-08-17-Tensorflow-v0.10-installed-from-scratch-Ubuntu-16.04-CUDA8.0RC-cuDNN5.1-1080GTX.md

 pip install /tmp/tensorflow_pkg/tensorflow-0.10.0-py2-none-any.whl
 ```

-Tensorflow is now installed.
+That's it, Tensorflow is installed!

-You can now create a test.py file with the following code and run it.
+You can create a test.py file with the following code and run it to check that everything is working and that the GPU is recognised.

 ```python
 import tensorflow as tf